claire-cleveland/UFOs/README.md

 # UFOs
 Module 11 DU Data Boot Camp

-Each paragraph has a heading.
-(2 pt)
-There are subheadings to break up text.
-(2 pt)
-Images are formatted and displayed where appropriate.
-(2 pt) Analysis (12 points)
-The written analysis has the following:

 Overview of the analysis:

 This assignment was to create a searchable table on a webpage so end users can find information they're looking for.